sketch0395/un-dashboard/README.md

-# UN-Dashboard
+# Nexus Control

-UN-Dashboard is a comprehensive network monitoring and Docker management system that provides real-time visibility into your network devices and Docker containers.
+Nexus Control is a comprehensive network monitoring and Docker management system that provides real-time visibility into your network devices and Docker containers.
 It enables network scanning, performance monitoring, Docker container management, and secure SSH connections from a unified web interface.

 ## Recent Updates